-There are various types of business communication that takes place in an organisation.
+Various types of business communication take place in an organization.

-Upward communication is the flow of information from the subordinates to superiors, which makes sure that organisational grievances, productivity suggestions, feedback, and many more topics are heard by the management.
+Upward communication is the flow of information from the subordinates to superiors, making sure that the management hears organizational grievances, productivity suggestions, feedback, and many more topics.

 How else would employees be able to communicate and address concerns to the management?

-Downward communication is exchange of information from top to bottom, ie., from superiors to subordinates.
-This includes transmitting of instructions, decisions, obtaining feedback, providing motivation, among other things.
+Downward communication is an exchange of information from top to bottom, i.e., from superiors to subordinates.
+This includes transmitting instructions, decisions, obtaining feedback, providing motivation, among other things.

-Horizontal communication is the flow of information from and to people of similar ranking in an organisation.
+Horizontal communication is the flow of information from and to people of similar ranking in an organization.